A CASp Certified Building Gives You a “Special Legal Right”

 How Does One Get The Certification Process Started?

-Getting the process is going is relatively easy and is initiated when you contract with ARCOR and retain us as your professional CASp Inspector.
+Getting the process going is relatively easy and is initiated when you contract with ARCOR and retain us as your professional CASp Inspector.
 The CASp inspector conducts a comprehensive audit of the business property, followed by the filing of a status report identifying construction related items for correction.
 The certification issued will read either: “CASp-Inspected” or “CASp determination pending”.
 The latter suggests that there are still barriers to accessibility that need to be corrected before a final certificate can be issued.
 See the Top 10 ADA Violations.
 A comprehensive report is prepared by ARCOR so that guidelines for remediation are carefully outlined and a plan of action for remediation is put in place.
 ARCOR-Inc, ensures that they partner the client every step of the way in order to bring the property up to code and to ensure that the property is now ADA COMPLIANT.
-Once corrections have been made the CASp inspector will issue a final report of compliance with respect to state disability access code requirements.
-The certificate that is issued by ARCOR-Inc. is a document with its\’ own unique number and it is this certificate that grants “special legal rights” to business owners who participate in the CASp program.
+Once corrections have been made, the CASp inspector will issue a final report of compliance with respect to state disability access code requirements.
+The certificate that is issued by ARCOR-Inc. is a document with its’ own unique number and it is this certificate that grants “special legal rights” to business owners who participate in the CASp program.

 Why Should Business Owners Participate in the CASp Program?

 It is extremely beneficial for business owners to get their properties CASp Certified.
 The Construction-Related Accessibility Standards Compliance Act, California Civil Code, Sections 55.51-55.54 went into effect on July of 2009 and was based upon SB-1608.
-The goal of this law is to educate an facilitate business owners as opposed to imposing punishment.
+The goal of this law is to educate and facilitate business owners as opposed to imposing punishment.
 Meeting these requirements is completely voluntary, but the goal is to encourage owners to upgrade their properties and bring them in line with code requirements by giving them “protection” or “special legal rights” against accessibility related lawsuits.
-It does not matter whether the certification issued is designated as “CASp determination pending” or “CASp-Inspected” as the “special legal rights” granted go into effect immediately.
+It does not matter whether the certification issued is designated as “CASp determination pending” or “CASp-Inspected”, as the “special legal rights” granted go into effect immediately.
 It is only once all barriers are corrected to the fullest extent possible, that the final certification is issued and reads, “CASp-Inspected”.
 When businesses are able to display this certificate, their exposure is significantly reduced and they are far less likely to be targeted.

 How Exactly Does a CASp Certificate Protect a Business?